lupyuen/lupyuen.github.io/src/what.md

 A sizeable chunk of our code was [__Reverse Engineered__](https://lupyuen.github.io/articles/de#appendix-initialising-the-allwinner-a64-display-engine) from the p-boot Bootloader, by observing which Hardware Registers it uses.

-The __NuttX Community__ is now adding new drivers for Allwinner A64 SoC, like for I2C.
+The __NuttX Community__ has added new drivers for Allwinner A64 SoC, like for I2C.

 [(We welcome your contribution to NuttX!)](https://lupyuen.github.io/articles/pr)